Downtown Summer guide

 Fashionistas and shopaholics

 Find trendy yet affordable apparel and accessories at the various boutiques along Tejon Street, from Boulder at the north to Kiowa on the south.
 Colorado Co-op, Halo boutique, Terra Verde, Regina’s, Tailored West and Eclectic CO are just a few of the fashion boutiques along this three-block stretch.
 Have some extra time?
 Stop in the galleries, gift and specialty shops, too.
 Time: 3+ hours

 Something for the ’tweens

-Start with pancakes at Urban Egg then head up the street to Podiatryst for playful shoes, bags and accessories.
-Next, grab a Taiwanese Boba Tea (bubble tea) at the Coffee and Tea Zone, then cross to The Candy Bar for a sweet-tooth fix, and My Colorado Store for a Centennial State T-shirt or ballcap.
+Start with pancakes at Urban Egg or grab a Taiwanese Boba Tea (bubble tea) at the Coffee and Tea Zone.
+Stop in My Colorado Store for a Centennial State T-shirt or ballcap, then grab a sweet-tooth fix at The Candy Bar.
 Pop up one more block for a burger at the Skirted Heifer or around the corner to Bambino’s Urban Pizzeria.
 Time: 3-4 hours

 Start your day by fueling up the way many Olympians-in-training do, at Ola Juice Bar.
 Have an açaí bowl or Thai Avocado Medjool – a powerful blend of avocado, cashews, dates, lemongrass, vanilla, coconut milk, coconut water & raw agave.
 Then, head west to Monument Valley Park and the Pikes Peak Greenway Trail where you can run, bike or walk on miles of trails (both gravel and paved).
 If you’re looking for an indoor workout, try a class at Cycology Studio.
 Your first ride is always free and includes free shoe and locker rental.
 To wind down, try REST Float Solutions for 90 minutes of uninterrupted, zero gravity relaxation and float therapy.
 Time: 3-4 hours